-If you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
-While we are processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.
+You must contact the PERS Health Insurance Program if you decide to change the way you pay your premium, it can take up to three months for your new payment method to take effect.
+While PHIP is processing your request for a new payment method, you are responsible for making sure that your plan premium is paid on time.